 - Check that HTTP cache headers and security headers are set properly.

 - Enable Brotli or Zopfli compression on the server.
 (If that’s not possible, don’t forget to enable Gzip compression.)

 - If HTTP/2 is available, enable HPACK compression and start monitoring mixed-content warnings.
-If you're running over TLS, also enable OCSP stapling.
+Enable OCSP stapling.

 Download The Checklist (PDF, Apple Pages)